BenSouchet/sorbus/tests/README.md

 char* test = "hello\nworld!";
 ```
 ### `.err` Error (Python)
-In the example below, the token is the whole line (normally rendered with an red wavy underline)
+Github doesn't examine code so cannot highlight error(s) but normally the token is the whole line (rendered with a red wavy underline)
 ```python
 !.....................
 ```